-Socialz aims to advance the field of social testing through diversity-based user behaviour.
-Our approach involves evolving diverse sets of virtual users that are diversified and unbiased across a non-trivial feature space.
-This allows us to cover a wider range of behaviours compared to real users, and increases the likelihood of uncovering bugs that may not be detected by a set of similar and biased virtual users.
+Socialz aims to advance the field of social testing through diversity-based user behaviour: it evolves diverse sets of virtual users that are distributed across a non-trivial feature space, which in turn enables us to cover a wider range of behaviours compared to real users, and thus increases the likelihood of uncovering bugs that may not be detected by a set of similar and biased virtual users.